CodeZCoder/Animated-Diff-X/README.md

 ## Installation

 1. Unzip the package to a directory of your choice
-2. Install the required dependencies: using python 3.11
+2. Install the required dependencies:

 ```bash
 pip install -r requirements.txt